Chain-linked multiple matrix integration via embedding alignment: Introduction

 The structure of our paper is as follows.
 In Section~\ref{sec:meth} we introduce the model for multiple observed principal submatrices of a whole symmetric positive semi-definite matrix, and propose CMMI to integrate a chain of connected overlapping submatrices.
 Theoretical results for our CMMI procedures are presented in Section~\ref{sec:thm}.
-In particular we derive error bounds in two-to-infinity norm for the spectral embedding of the submatrices and entrywise error bound for the recovered entries.
-Using these error bounds we show that our recovered entries are approximately normally distributed around their true values and that our algorithm yields consistent estimate even when there are only minimal overlap between the submatrices.
+In particular we derive error bounds in $2\to\infty$ norm for the spectral embedding of the submatrices and entrywise error bound for the recovered entries.
+Using these error bounds we show that our recovered entries are approximately normally distributed around their true values and that CMMI yields consistent estimates even with minimal overlaps between the observed submatrices.
 We emphasize that the results in Section~\ref{sec:thm} also hold for BONMI (which is a special case of our results for $K=2$) and SPSMC, thereby providing significant refinements over those in \cite{zhou2021multi} and \cite{bishop2014deterministic}, which mainly focus on bounding the spectral or Frobenius norm errors of the missing block and embeddings.
 And our analysis handles both noisy and missing entries in the observed submatrices while \cite{zhou2021multi} and \cite{bishop2014deterministic} only consider the case of noisy entries.
 Numerical simulations and experiments on real data are presented in Sections~\ref{sec:simu} and \ref{sec:real}.
 In Section~\ref{sec:asy}, we extend our embedding alignment approach to the cases of symmetric indefinite matrices and asymmetric or rectangular matrices.
-Detailed proofs of stated results are provided in the supplementary material.
-Section~\ref{sec:discussion} in the supplementary material explores more complex matrix integration challenges, such as scenarios where the connected submatrices do not form a single chain but rather multiple chains with possibly quite different lengths and thus we need to select a suitably optimal chain among these candidates.
-The theoretical results in Section~\ref{sec:thm} allows us to develop several effective strategies for addressing these issues.
+Detailed proofs of stated results and additional numerical experiments are provided in the supplementary material. { Section~\ref{sec:integration} of the supplementary material extends the basic CMMI algorithm for chains to handle the integration of connected submatrices with arbitrarily complex structures, making it more applicable to real-world scenarios.
+We provide theoretical analysis of the generalized CMMI based on the results in Section~\ref{sec:thm}, and demonstrate its effectiveness through real data experiments.}